yudho/logistics-transport-sc-forecast-workshop/instructions.md

 ### C.2 Create Another Predictor
 We will generate another predictor using DeepAR+ algorithm as comparison.

-Please follow the steps in C.1 but using "Prophet" algorithm and name: "deepar_algo".
+Please follow the steps in C.1 but using "DeepAR+" algorithm and name: "deepar_algo".
 Also under "Advanced configurations", look at "Training parameters" section and change the context_length to 126.
 This is how many data points Amazon Forecast will use to generate the forecasting.
 From my previous run, I found this number to yield good result.

 ![Context length](assets/pictures/set-context-length.png "Context length")